 Creating original content is the name of the game today.
-It is the key to increasing traffic to your website and to increase Google keyword ranking.
+It is the key to increasing traffic to your website and increasing Google keyword ranking.
 The best foundational way to build your platform, grow an audience, and organically market and grow your business and exposure on the internet is through creating written content.
 And the most efficient way to do that is to use podcasting or videocasting as a tool, then convert it into written content.
 Sam Natello of DotCom Global Media has been around since the beginning of the internet, and he deals with all different aspects of doing business online.
 He shares producing great content is the absolute number one thing that Google looks for.
 Learn how to make new, fresh, original content that’s relevant to your industry from someone who’s seen it all, been there, and done that.

 We have been talking on past episodes and we talk all the time to our clients about how creating original content is really the key to increasing site traffic to your website and to increase Google keyword ranking, which really is the name of the game today.
 It is really all about Google, whether you like them or not or want it to be.
 Really, you can try and game the system all you want, but the best foundational way to build your platform, grow an audience, and inherently or I would say organically market and grow your business and exposure on the internet is through creating written content.
 We, as you know, happen to believe that the most efficient way to do that is to use podcasting as a tool, or videocasting, and record that content and then have it converted into written content.